turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

 There.
-Instead of a junk drawer, we have a project.
+Instead of a junk drawer of files all in the root, now we have an organized project.

 ## I8: Ranking and Sorting